Basis-Theory/basistheory-integration-guides/collections/guides/tokenize_customer_data_in_browser/index.md

 ## See it in action
 {: .no_toc }

-See a sample and the code that drives it below, want to experience the sandbox yourself?
+See a sample and the code that drives it below.
+Want to experience the sandbox yourself?
 [Check it out here.](https://codesandbox.io/s/tokenize-customer-data-ifqz0)

 <div class="iframe-container">
   <iframe src="https://codesandbox.io/embed/tokenize-customer-data-ifqz0?fontsize=14&hidenavigation=1&theme=dark" class="iframe-code" allowfullscreen="" frameborder="0"></iframe>
 </div>